MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 ## <u>**Exceprts from YouTube Videos by Technica**</u>

+1)
 End to End (E2E) does not mean `Application to Application` only.
 They all sit on a system.
 Thinking of the security measurements, many of them go below the application layer which are `Stack` layer and `Hardware` layer.
-Of these, there are MacSEc, IPSec, SecOC none of them are Application to Application.
+Of these, there are MacSEc, IPSec,SecOC none of them are Application to Application.

+Although TLS is an Application layer security, in AUTOSAR implementation, it is a `stack layer` security.
+Although in Linux, TLS can be linked to Application, when acceleration is needed for cryptography, which you need in Automotive industry, TLS is a shared resource between the application and OS levels.

+2)

+In automotive security, unlike IT , IP spoofing, port Spoofing etc can be prevented if the network security design works.
+Like hop-by-hop MACsec combined with strong filtering on Ethernet Switches causes enforcing VLANS and IPS, allows effective firewall on hosts and in the network and this allows implementing strong Access Control at many places because all these information are now trusted.

+3)